HenrysHouses/AutoHotKey-PowerShell-Commands/readme.md

 2. (Optional) Add the script directory to your system's `PATH`.
 3. Start the daemon in the background or a dedicated terminal.

+## TODO

+-[] Improve setup-symlinks.sh to have better ux
+-[] `-List` should detect PIDs of untracked daemons -[] `-Kill` should allow Killing untracked daemons with confirmation / notice -[] Add a flag to intentionally cleanup daemons that lacks tempfiles.
+(This is treating the cause rather than fixing the issue, but good to have in case something goes wrong)
+-[] Improve runspaces logic. (i didnt initially understand how to use them correctly)

 ## Example scripts dependencies

 These additional scripts and tools build on the pipe daemon: